yardsale8/tenure-portfolio/content/criterion4/student_centered.md

 {{< figure src="/img/book_comments.png" title=" **Figure 7**:  A summary of responses from student evaluations for the Fall 2017 term of STAT 110.
 A majority of the students like the online textbook (right-hand plot), identifying cost, ease of access, embedded lecture videos and embedded assessments as positive elements (left-hand plot).">}}

-At the end of each semester, students are asked to comment on the textbook.
+At the end of each semester, I ask students to comment on the textbook.
 **Figure 7** gives a summary of the results from the Fall 2017 semester.
-We can see that a large majority liked the book (right-hand plot) and elements that they found helpful (left-hand plot).
-In particular, there was some very strong feedback related to the embedded multiple-choice questions that students could use for self-assessment.
+We can see that many liked the book (right-hand plot) and elements that they found helpful (left-hand plot).
+In particular, there was some strong feedback related to the embedded multiple-choice questions that students could use for self-assessment.
 Here is an example of such a response.

 > *Yes, I thought It was useful.
 I liked \[t\]he few questions you would
 > provide at the bottom of each section or video.
 I appreciated the